khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 **Wireless cards that aren't supported AT ALL**

 * Any Intel based wireless(Bluetooth sometimes works but it's inconcistent and seems to be on a per system basis)
-* Any killer based wireless
+* Any Killer based wireless

+**Wireless cards to avoid**

+* Any USB based(Ralink and Realtek) as these generally aren't as reliable and some macOS functions like Hand-Off and AppleWatch Unlock may not function correctly

 # Power Supply